cuba-platform/multitenancy-addon/README.md

 During tenant creation process use tenant's admin access group which is the same as `Root Access Group`.
 In next versions of addon this preconditions will be set automatically

 # Tenant permissions
-Tenant permissions are being handled by Cuba security subsystem.
+Tenant permissions are being handled by CUBA security subsystem.
 Tenant permissions are being compiled at runtime during user login and being stored in the user session.

 (For implementation see `LoginEventListener`, `MultiTenancySecurityHandler`)

 All the tenants are implicitly assigned with a default tenant role.
 Default role's purpose is to hide system functionality which no tenant should not have access to (JMX console, Server log etc).
 Default tenant role is specified in `TenantConfig` (`cubasdbmt.defaultTenantRole`).
 It is assigned to all tenant users automatically in `SdbmtUserEntityListener`.

 Tenants can create their own user Roles, so role editor has been modified.
-Additionally to Cuba requirement for users to have access to Permission entity, system now allows the user to give only those permissions which he owns himself.
+Additionally to CUBA requirement for users to have access to Permission entity, system now allows the user to give only those permissions which he owns himself.
 Meaning if the user has read-only access to some entity, he can't permit other users to modify it, however, he can prohibit users from reading it.
 **Specific** and **UI** permissions have been hidden from tenants.